Original Collages

 digital

 Hot air balloons lift up and out of a gilded frame and blur the line between art and reality.
-I see this kind of image as a 2-dimensional way of breaking the 4th wall; like it’s subtly interacting with the viewer.
+I see this kind of image as a 2-dimensional way of breaking the 4th wall.
+It’s subtly interacting with the viewer.

-This digital collage explores the illusion of boundaries and those moments in life when a quick, confident sidestep (balloon-style, like the ones breaking out of the frame) can bring about seemingly unlimited possibilities.
+This digital collage explores the illusion of boundaries and those moments in life when a quick and confident sidestep (like how the balloons break out of the frame) can bring about seemingly unlimited possibilities.

 Plumes (2024)